 Coenzyme Q10 refers to a natural antioxidant that promotes the growth of cells while protecting them against carcinogens.
-Level of coenzyme Q10 declines as we grow old contributing to aging of the skin.
+The level of coenzyme Q10 declines as we grow older, contributing to the aging of the skin.

 In reference to a study published in the journal Biofactors, topical application of coenzyme Q10 diminished wrinkle formation.
-Nearly all the studies conducted up to date using 0.3% concentration of coenzyme Q10.
+Nearly all the studies conducted up to date used a 0.3% concentration of coenzyme Q10.